rawadabu/Angular/README.md

   We don't connect Angular to a database directly, this would be highly in-secure, because everyone can read you Angular code.
 So instead we use HTTP request/respond from a server, a server is an API.

 - The anatomy of Http request: GET, POST, PATCH, DELETE.

+## Authentication

+> How Authentication Works?

+We have a Client, and a Server, when the user enters his credentials, so the e-mail and password, then this authentication data is sent to a server where that data is validated.
+If all the data is valid, the server will send the client a TOKEN, a JSON Web Token typically.
+That is an encoded string which contain a lot of metadata and that string is encoded not encrypted, which means this string could be unpacked and read by the client.
+Only the server knows and only the server can validate incoming tokens for their validity.